antoinevinial/react-boilerplate/README.md

 ## Router and routes

-When you're building a website, you need to add different view and match it with specific URL path.
+When you're building a website, you need to add different views and match it with specific URL path.
 I use [react-router-dom](https://reacttraining.com/react-router/web/guides/philosophy) for my router.
 It's very easy to render a specific view based on URL
 1. Open the [App.js](./src/App.js) and find the `<Switch>` tag
 2. Inside `<Switch>` tag, add a new line like `<Route path="/mypath" component={myView} />` where `myView` is a separate view file (basically a React Component file only used for view purpose)
 3. Go to your url [http://localhost:3000/mypath](http://localhost:3000/mypath) and you will see your view